Dchole/next-material-template/README.md

 yarn dev
 ```

+run `yarn` to install all dependencies and then `yarn dev` to start development server

 ## The idea behind the example

 This template is from the [nextjs-with-typescript](https://github.com/mui-org/material-ui/tree/next/examples/nextjs-with-typescript) example in the [material-ui docs](https://material-ui.com/getting-started/example-projects/).
 It has the `@material-ui` configuration with my custom file structure.
 Feel free to do your own changes